-Trade receivables and Security Deposits
+Security Deposits

 Customer credit risk is managed by business through the Company's established policy, procedures and control relating to customer credit risk management.
-Credit quality of each customer is assessed and credit deposits are regularly monitored.
+Credit quality of each customer is assessed and credit limits are defined in accordance with this assessment, security deposits are regularly monitored.